-Being in a poly relationship is more than just juggling a bunch of partners; it’s about being able to handle more than one emotional and physical relationship at the same time.
+Looking for the best polyamorous dating sites?
+We'd always recommend Adult Friend Finder and ALT.com.
+But being in a poly relationship is more than just juggling a bunch of partners; it's about being able to handle more than one emotional and physical relationship at the same time.
 Polyamory works differently for different people, so finding the right balance of boundaries and intimacy is essential.
-These ground rules will help you to manage these relationships and keep your life balanced.
-Just remember that not every rule works for every person, so be respectful enough to try and work within your partners’ parameters.
+These polyamorous relationship rules will help you to manage these relationships and keep your life balanced.
+Just remember that not every rule works for every person, so be respectful enough to try and work within your partners' parameters.

 The Not-So-Common Relationship

-Currently, around 21 percent of people are involved in a relationship where they allow their partner to have a romantic relationship with one or more other people.
-For some who have never done this before, it can be a big adjustment and can certainly take some getting used to.
-If you are open to the idea of a polyamorous relationship, the first thing you need to come to terms with is that it may be great for you but that, down the line, one or more of your partners may not be able to cope as easily.
-Letting go of those who can’t handle all the added emotional baggage is part of finding out how polyamory works best in your life.
-Experience has shown that as you get more and more clear with yourself and your partners about what does and doesn’t work for you, you’ll get closer to the types of relationships that will work well in the long term.
+Currently, 21 percent of people are involved in a relationship where they allow their partner to have a romantic relationship with others.
+For some who have never done this before, it can be a big adjustment and can take some getting used to.
+This is one of the first things that you have to come to terms with if you want a polyamorous relationship.
+Down the line, one or more of your partners may not be able to cope as easily.
+Letting go of those who can't handle all the added emotional baggage is part of finding out how polyamory works best in your life.
+Experience has shown that as you get more and more clear with yourself and your partners about what does and doesn't work for you, you'll get closer to the types of relationships that will work well in the long term.

 Open and Closed Relationships

 There are two different ways to engage with your partners' other arrangements.
 There are those who want to know everything about every partner involved, the closed relationship, and open relationships, where you may not know some of the partners that the person you are involved with is connected to.
 Both are fine, it just takes a clear understanding at the start to help develop trust and a shared container.
 When your partner understands you are interested in a closed relationship, they will open up about their other partners.
 With the open relationship, you have to be willing to trust your partner and their choices outside your relationship, which can take some getting used to.